Information Spillover in Multiple Zero-sum Games: Main Result 1: Equilibrium Payoff-Set Characterization

 \subsection{Consequences for Two-player Zero-sum Repeated Games with Incomplete Information}

-Lemma \ref{upper end} tells us that given a two-player zero-sum game with lack of information one side that satisfies the property $NR$ at the prior, there exists an equilibrium of the 2-player game for which no signaling occurs on path of play (i.e., the set of non-revealing equilibrium payoffs of this game is nonempty).
-Even for games for which Aumann et al. constructed strategies that necessarily involved signaling on path (see Example \ref{attainable} or $G_B(p^0_B)$ in Example \ref{Example 1}), the $NR$ property implies the existence of an equilibrium for which no signaling occurs on path.
+Theorem \ref{main1} tells us that given a two-player zero-sum game with one-sided incomplete information that satisfies the property $NR$ at the prior, there exists an equilibrium of the 2-player game for which no signalling occurs on path of play (i.e., the set of non-revealing equilibrium payoffs of this game is non-empty).
+Even for games for which Aumann et al. constructed strategies that necessarily involved signalling on path (see Example \ref{attainable} or $G_B(p^0_B)$ in Example \ref{Example 1}), the $NR$ property implies the existence of an equilibrium for which no signalling occurs on path.
 We would like to illustrate this message with an example.